Unregularized limit of stochastic gradient method for Wasserstein distributionally robust optimization

-with $\Theta \subset \R^p$ the parameter space and $\widehat{P}_n$ the empirical distribution over data samples $\xi_1, \ldots,\xi_n$ from some space $\Xi$.
-Distributionally robust optimization has been applied in this context to improve models robustness to data uncertainty.
-This is typically formulated as a min-max problem that minimizes the worst-case risk over an ambiguity set of distributions near $\widehat{P}_n$.
-Ambiguity set based on the Wasserstein distance \cite{logisticregWDRO2016,MohajerinEsfahaniKuhn2018,kuhn2019wasserstein} has emerged as a prominent choice, yielding for instance, attractive generalization guarantees \cite{gao2022variationregularization,azizian2023exact,le2025universal}.
-Formally, for a cost function $c : \Xi \times \Xi \to \R$ and two distributions $P$ and $Q$, the optimal transport cost is defined as
+where $\Theta \subset \R^p$ is the parameter space and $\widehat{P}_n$ is the empirical distribution associated with data samples $\xi_1,\ldots,\xi_n$ taking values in a space $\mathcal{Z}$.
+Distributionally robust optimization has been widely used in this context to improve the robustness of learned models with respect to distributional uncertainty \cite{blanchet2024distributionally}.
+In this framework, one minimizes the worst-case risk over an ambiguity set of probability distributions close to $\widehat{P}_n$.
+Among the possible choices, ambiguity sets defined by optimal transport costs \cite{peyre2019comput,villani} have emerged as a prominent class \cite{logisticregWDRO2016,MohajerinEsfahaniKuhn2018,kuhn2019wasserstein}, supported by attractive statistical properties \cite{gao2022variationregularization,azizian2023exact,le2025universal,gaofinitesample2022}.